sanyuan0704/island.js/README.md

 ## Contribution

 Please make sure to read the [Contributing Guide](https://github.com/sanyuan0704/island/blob/master/.github/contributing.md) before making a pull request.
+And you can join the [Discord](https://discord.gg/Nvy4YSerjM) to discuss with us.

 ## Credits